expel-io/terraform-aws-cloudtrail/examples/basic/README.md

 # Basic

-This configuration sets up appropriate AWS resources that are necessary to integrate Expel's Workbench with a new AWS CloudTrail instance.
+This configuration sets up appropriate AWS resources that are necessary to integrate Expel Workbench with a new AWS CloudTrail instance.

 This `Basic` example is the simplest onboarding experience, as it assumes a single AWS Account is being onboarded with a new CloudTrail entity.